pact-foundation/pact-python/examples/README.md

 </div>
 <!-- markdownlint-enable no-inline-html -->

 In the first stage, the consumer defines a number of interactions in the form below.
 Pact sets up a mock server that will respond to the requests as defined by the consumer.
-All these interactions, containing both the request and expected response, are all sent to the Pact Broker.
+All these interactions, containing both the request and expected response, are sent to the Pact Broker.

 > Given {provider state} </br>
 > Upon receiving {description} </br>